 We all have email accounts.
 Perhaps some of us even have more than one.
 Do you still need that second or third account?
 If it’s turned into a spam account then go ahead and delete it.

 Getting your inbox empty is another aspect of this digital declutter.
 There are likely a few emails that have been sticking around that you have been meaning to read.
 Do so now.
 You may find that the information no longer applies to you, that the special offer has expired or that you need to respond to some.

 Check your email subscriptions as well.
-Are they all things you want to continue to receive?
+Are they all ones you want to continue to receive?
 If not, then now is the time to unsubscribe.
-This is especially true of those emails you get, but can’t remember ever signed up for.
+This is especially true of those emails you get, but can’t remember ever signing up for.
 Chances are you never did sign up and they are just cluttering your inbox unnecessarily.